eksnet/evesedgwick/README.md

 ---
 ```

-The following properties are used by artworks only (`exhibition` layout):
+The following properties are used by exhibitions only (`exhibition` layout):

 ```yaml
 ---